-Provide an individual's primary academic title on the first mention of their name, secondary titles, such as "director," or "advisor," can be provided on subsequent mentions if relevant to the piece.
+Provide an individual's primary academic title on the first mention of their name.
+Secondary titles, such as "director," or "advisor" can be provided on subsequent mentions if relevant to the piece.
 Lecturers and adjunct faculty members should be identified with their official titles.
-Titles are only capitalized when standing alone (without the field of expertise) and proceeding a person's name.
+Titles are capitalized only when directly preceding a person's name (without a field of expertise or other modifiers between the title and their name).

 - Associate Professor James Aimers joined Geneseo's anthropology department in 2008.

 - Associate professor of anthropology, James Aimers, joined Geneseo's faculty in 2008.